 The halo setting is a ring of small accent stones, typically pavé diamonds, that encircle a larger center stone.
-Halo settings can be the same shape as the center stone, or they can be different, such as a cushion cut halo around a round diamond.
+Halo settings can be the same shape as the center stone, or they can be different, such as a cushion-cut halo circling a round diamond.

 The biggest appeal of a halo setting is that it complements the center stone well and makes your ring appear larger.
-“The halo setting is designed to accentuate the beauty of the center stone by adding size and brilliance in an affordable way,” says Rohan Agrawal, jeweler and co-founder of Azeera Inc. “If the center and accent stones are two different colors, then the halo setting draws more focus towards the center stone.
+“The halo setting is designed to accentuate the beauty of the center stone by adding size and brilliance in an affordable way,” says Agrawal.
+“If the center and accent stones are two different colors, then the halo setting draws more focus toward the center stone.
 It enhances its visual appeal through a contrast of colors and brilliance.”

 What to Look for in a Halo Setting

 • Are there certain cuts of diamonds that pair well with a halo setting?
 While any cut works with a halo, a round diamond is the most popular option.
 It creates perfect symmetry.
 Agrawal also loves an emerald-cut center stone for its visual impact.
 “The linear faceting of the emerald-cut has a pleasant contrast with round-shaped accent stones," he says.